MICROSAVE UPDATE – COMPENDIUM OF NEWS ON ANDHRA CRISIS

 The Turn of Events and Current Status

-The Reserve Bank of India also raised concerns regarding nationalised banks providing subsidised loans (under priority sector lending norms) to profitable MFIs.
+The Reserve Bank of India also raised concerns regarding nationalized banks providing subsidized loans (under priority sector lending norms) to profitable MFIs.
 The microfinance sector in India is mainly financed (around 70 to 80%) through on-lending funds provided by banks.
 Another major concern at this stage came from the Finance Ministry’s directive to banks to ensure that the MFIs to which they lend cap their interest rate at 22-24%.
-Further to this RBI formed a sub-committed to look into the concerns raised in media regarding high interest rates, coercive recovery practices and multiple lending by MFIs.
+Further to this RBI formed a sub-committee to look into the concerns raised in media regarding high-interest rates, coercive recovery practices, and multiple lending by MFIs.

 Andhra Pradesh Microfinance Institutions Ordinance, 2010

 Meanwhile, the Andhra Pradesh state government passed the – ‘Andhra Pradesh Microfinance Institutions (regulation of money lending) Ordinance, 2010’ – to protect the women’s self-help groups from the exploitation of MFIs in the state of Andhra Pradesh and for the matters connected therewith or incidental thereto.

 The ordinance talks about the following main items:

 - Registration of MFIs